Tanath/dotfiles/sys/ssh.md

 ssh-copy-id IPADDR -p PORT
 ```

-After logging in to the server, confirming it works, you may want to add it to your `~/.ssh/config`:
+After logging in to the server, confirming it works, you may want to add it to your `~/.ssh/config`, like:

 ```
 Host SERVERALIAS